The following is a guest article by Rachel Bell Hamm.

 The Nag, I Mean, The Call

 But I had this nagging feeling (those people would call it the Holy Spirit).
 It was the feeling that I should listen up to these missions opportunities.
 I kept meeting missionaries and crying at their stories.
 I kept getting asked to lead worship for their fundraisers.
 I kept receiving prayer updates in my email.
 I couldn’t avoid it.
-For goodness sake, I had a bachelor’s degree in world religions—I knew what was at stake, and I was even trained in culture crossing.
-But deep down, I knew the real reason I couldn’t go on a short-term mission trip:
+For goodness' sake, I had a bachelor’s degree in world religions—I knew what was at stake, and I was even trained in culture crossing.
+But deep down, I knew the real reason I couldn’t go on a short-term mission trip: I was afraid.

 I was so thoroughly petrified that if I went on a short-term mission trip, I would see what God was doing among the nations, and I would be called to go.
 Like, long-term, live-my-whole-life-among-a-nomadic-goat-herding-people-group go.
 God was not going to get that one over on me.